 Where we have more applications than places, the admissions criteria will be used.
 Children who are not admitted will have their name placed on a waiting list.
 The names on this waiting list will be in the order resulting from the application of the admissions criteria.
-Since the date of the application cannot be a criterion for the order of names on the waiting list, late applicants for the school will be slotted into the order according to the extent to which they meet the criteria.
+Since the date of the application cannot be Tax Office, Electoral Registration Officer, utilities a criterion for the order of names on the waiting list, provider.
+For children of UK Service personnel and late applicants for the school will be slotted into the other Crown Servants returning to the area proof of order according to the extent to which they meet the the posting is all that is required. criteria.
 Thus it is possible that a child who moves into the area later to have a higher priority than one who has been on the waiting list for some time.